Loading...

 How to consume boiled egg, dahi, mango, pomegranate without glucose spikes

-Drink a glass of water with lemon before your meal.
-Staying hydrated can aid digestion and glucose metabolism.
+Drink a glass of water before your meal.
+Proper hydration can aid in digestion and help maintain stable blood sugar levels.

 healthspan-mbl